Our civil engineering software’s user interface has several features that will be examined in detail in the following sections.

 - Select – Select elements and other related commands like Edit Vertices, Select Window, Select Window Crossing, Select Polygon Window, and Select Polygon Crossing.

 - Zoom – Dynamically zoom on the Map View.
 Hold down the [Shift] key to zoom back.
-The mouse roller wheel can be used to zoom in and out and holding down the roller wheel can be used to pan around.
+The mouse roller wheel can be used to zoom in and out and by holding down the roller wheel, it can be used to pan around.

 - Navigate Backward – Similar to zoom (above), this command allows the user to step backward.

-- Zoom Extents – Zooms to the extent of the current layer.
+- Zoom Extents – Zooms to the extents of the current layer.